Azure/AzRegionSelection/docs/wiki/Step-by-Step-Guide.md

 Get-RessourcesFromAM.ps1 -filePath "C:\path\to\Assessment.xlsx" -outputFile "C:\path\to\summary.json"
 ```
 > [!NOTE]
-> Before proceeding, make sure that the output files are successful generated in the `1-Collect` folder with the name `resources.json` as well as `summary.json`.
+> Before proceeding, make sure that the output files are successful generated in the `1-Collect` folder with the name `resources.json`, `summary.json` and a `CSV file` if cost was included.

-### 2. Run 2-AvailabilityCheck (Service Availability)
+## 2. Run 2-AvailabilityCheck (Service Availability)
 After collecting inventory, continue with `Get-AvailabilityInformation.ps1`.
 This script evaluates the availability of Azure services, resources, and SKUs across all regions.
 When combined with the output from the 1-Collect script, it provides a comprehensive overview of potential migration destinations, identifying feasible regions and the reasons for their suitability or limitations, such as availability constraints per region.

 Note that this functionality is not yet complete and is a work in progress.
 Currently, this script associates every resource with its regional availability.
 Additionally, it maps the following SKUs to the regions where they are supported: